• About Flourish Clinic

 • Mold plates are useless for diagnosing CIRS triggers.

-• Not all CIRS is caused by mold; Lyme and bacteria can play a major role.
+• Not all CIRS is caused by mold; Lyme, actinobacteria, endotoxins, and beta glucans all play a major role.

 • Some Actinobacteria species can colonize YOU.
 Making your body the ongoing source of exposure.